Summer in the Northern Hemisphere. Enjoy this post while we pick up condoms in Prospect Park. Long story.

 We walked to Red Hook.
 I needed to check on some nurseries in person, and the results were richer than anticipated.
 The Gowanus Nursery, above, had a wonderful selection of plants available.
 Truly unusual,well chosen and inspiring stuff (I'll do a post about them later - open only Friday through Sunday.
 Worth the trip).

 Further on, sidewalks and windows sprouted flowers.
+This mullein.

 I was wrong.

-Look at these tall, luscious, voluptuous, creamy flowers...
+Tall, luscious, voluptuous, creamy flowers...